pachun/update_tags/README.md

 ---
 ```

-Two pages will be automatically created using the template defined in `_includes/tag_index_page.md` for each of the two tags.
-Those pages will be viewable in the browser at `tag/test-driven-development` and `tag/ruby` and will list all the posts with the respective tag.
+Two pages will be automatically created by `update_tags` using the template defined in `_includes/tag_index_page.md` for each of the two tags.
+You will see them in the browser at `tag/test-driven-development` and `tag/ruby`.

 ### Example

-If the quick and dirty explanation above in [The Solution](#The Solution) section doesn't make sense yet, try the following to see `update_tags` in action from beginning to finish.
+If the quick and dirty explanation in [The Solution](#The-Solution) section above doesn't make sense yet, try the following to see `update_tags` in action from beginning to end.

 Create a new blank jekyll blog: